 The SEN co-ordinator, working closely with other staff is responsible for the day-to-day operation of the policy.
-Assessments are put in place to identify pupils with special educational needs.
-Information and concern from parents is central to the process.
-When a pupil has a statement of special educational needs, this information and the arrangements to address their needs is communicated to all staff with whom the pupil has contact.
+With effective communication from both the child's previous school and their parents coupled with appropriate and timely assessments carried out by the school, pupils who need extra support are quickly identified and supported.
+When a pupil has a statement of special educational needs, this information and the arrangements